fitchmultz/AutoTemp/README.md

 2. Access the web interface at `http://localhost:7860`

-3. Enter your prompt and optionally configure:
+3. Configure your generation:
-   - Temperature values
+   - Enter your prompt
-   - Top-p values
+   - Optionally specify custom parameter values
-   - Frequency penalty values
+   - Set maximum number of generations (1-50)
-   - Auto-select best output
+   - Choose whether to auto-select the best output
-   - Maximum number of generations
+   - Each generation requires 2 API calls (1 for generation, 1 for evaluation)

 ## Parameter Guidelines